Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions: Massless solutions

+where $\mathbb{L}_{j}$'s ($j=1,\cdots,m$) are a number of independent Lagrangian densities all of which are zero simultaneously for the zero rest-mass solution (i.e., $\mathbb{L}_{j}=0$), provided $n_{1}+n_{2}+\cdots+n_{m} \geqslant 3$.
+Note that coefficients $a({n_{1},\cdots,n_{m}})$ can be arbitrary functions of the fields and the kinetic scalers ${\cal S}_{ij}$.
+This form of the Lagrangian densities (\ref{sf0}) is very similar to NSPLs introduced by El-Nabulsi for dynamical systems with finite degrees of freedom \cite{DY7,El1}.

+So far, we have only explained how the Lagrangian density of a system of fields must yield a massless solution, but we have not considered the stability of such special solutions.
+The energetical stability condition imposes severe constraints on the Lagrangian density (\ref{sf0}), which causes series (\ref{sf0}) to be converted to special formats.
+In fact, no rule has been found yet to develop a system with a single energetically stable massless solitary wave solution, and development of such a system would be mostly based on trial and error.
+In this section and the next, we will try to show some of the problems of finding a $k$-field system with a single energetically stable zero rest-mass solution.

-According to the same extended KG model in $1+1$ dimensions which was introduced in \cite{MG} and led to a single massless solitary wave solution, one can think about the modified version of that in $3+1$ dimensions.
-In other words, exactly the same Lagrangian density which was introduced in $1+1$ dimensions (Eq.~15 in \cite{MG}) for two scalar fields $\phi_{1}=R$ and $\phi_{2}=\theta$, now is used again here:
+According to the same $k$-field model in $1+1$ dimensions which was introduced in \cite{MG} and led to a single massless solitary wave solution, one can think about the modified version of that in $3+1$ dimensions.
+In other words, exactly the same Lagrangian density which was introduced in $1+1$ dimensions (Eq.~15 in \cite{MG}) for two scalar fields $\phi_{1}=R$ and $\phi_{2}=\theta$ is used here again:

 where